The Choir

 Anne Lee, Collaborative Pianist

 Anne Lee began her piano studies at a young age in Vancouver after an exhaustive search for a teacher willing to take on a pint-sized aspiring pianist with too-small hands.
 Path found, her musical roots flourished throughout her school years, as she explored a diverse portfolio of instruments, including clarinet, bassoon, and saxophone.
 She eventually transplanted herself to southern Ontario, where she studied English Literature and Music Performance at Queen’s University.
 Meanwhile, she (and her still-pint-sized hands) continued being an active accompanist, chorister and instrumentalist; participating in various musical ensembles along with her academic studies.
 She has studied with notable music educators such as Edward Parker, Gordon Craig, and Dr. Christopher Foley.
 Currently based in Toronto, Anne is valued for her sensitive artistry and profound understanding of choral collaboration.
 Her intuitive and supportive musicality has been an asset throughout her accompanying and creative collaborations with students, soloists, and various organizations and ensembles.
-Anne has been an accompanist with the Annex Singers since September 2011.
+Anne has been an accompanist with The Annex Singers since September 2011.

 Tenor Joshua Clemenger has recently completed a masters degree in Opera at The University of Toronto.
 He began his training in Hamilton, Ontario, and attended the University of Western Ontario where he earned a bachelors degree in Performance with Torin Chiles and sang his first opera.
 He currently performs in operas and concerts across southern Ontario.
 Recent opera credits include Fatty in Rise and Fall of the City of Mahogonny with Opera in Concert, Sam in Street Scene and Count Belfiore in La Finta Giardiniera with the University of Toronto Opera, and Sam Snifter in TrypTych Concert and Operas production of H.M.S.
 Parliament.
 This winter he is returning to Toronto Operetta Theatre to play the role of Zsuspas in their upcoming production of The Gypsy Baron.